OpenEx-Platform/docs/docs/deployment/executors.md

 All assets with a proper Caldera agent installed using the OpenBAS provided command line (then persistent) should now be available in the OpenBAS endpoints list.

 ![Endpoints](assets/caldera-endpoints.png)

+NB : An Asset can only have one Caldera agent installed thanks to an unicity with hostname and IP parameters.
+If you try to install again a Caldera agent on a platform, it will overwrite the actual one and you will always see one endpoint on the OpenBAS endpoint page.